70s music questions for your home pub quiz - TheNewsTrace

 The music spherical is a staple of the standard pub quiz – and there are few cooler durations than the rock and roll period of the 70s.
-So subsequent time you’re internet hosting on Home Get together, Google Hangouts, Zoom or Messenger, why not take your family and friends again to the time of disco, punk rock and Europop?
+So subsequent time you’re internet hosting on Home Social gathering, Google Hangouts, Zoom or Messenger, why not take your family and friends again to the time of disco, punk rock and Europop?

 RadioTimes.com has an entire spherical dedicated to 70s music to make use of at your subsequent on-line gathering – learn on for 20 fiendish questions!
-Solutions under – no dishonest…
+Solutions beneath – no dishonest…

-And when you’re carried out, why not attempt our TV pub quiz, movie pub quiz, music quiz or sport pub quiz for measurement?
-Plus there’s many, many extra pub quizzes obtainable as a part of our bumper normal data pub quiz.
+And when you’re executed, why not attempt our TV pub quiz, movie pub quiz, music quiz or sport pub quiz for measurement?
+Plus there’s many, many extra pub quizzes obtainable as a part of our bumper basic data pub quiz.

 Questions